 The next day, the last day of the trip, we went to La Quinta Cove Trails for a little hike before we headed back to Joshua Tree.
 The surrounding Santa Rosa and the San Jacinto Mountains make this short walk (less than 2 miles) so memorable.
 There wasn’t much snow on the top of the mountains like last year – we need more rain! – but the scenery was still beautiful as I remembered from last year’s trip.
 I was delighted to share it with my girls.

 While pets are allowed in the park, their activities are restricted.
 They must be on a leash at all times and cannot be more than 100 feet from a road, picnic area, or campground; they are prohibited from trails, and they must never be left unattended—not even in a vehicle.

-As I drove further in to the park, the temperature kept dropping.
+As I drove further into the park, the temperature kept dropping.
 As we got close to Keys View (elevation: 5185ft/1581m), I noticed white stuff on the ground.
 SNOW!!!
 I screamed.
 What a nice surprise!
-It must have been the rain storm came through yesterday after we left the park because we didn’t see snow at the summit of Ryan Mountain (elevation: 5458ft/1664m).
-When we reached at Keys View, it was 36 degrees and windy but absolutely gorgeous!
+It must have been the rainstorm that came through yesterday after we left the park because we didn’t see snow at the summit of Ryan Mountain (elevation: 5458ft/1664m).
+When we reached Keys View, it was 36 degrees and windy but absolutely gorgeous!

-Two desert ecosystems, the Mojave and the Colorado, come together in Joshua Tree National Park.
+Two desert ecosystems, the Mojave Desert and the Colorado Desert come together in Joshua Tree National Park.
 The landscape is something you have to see yourselves.

-What an amazing fun trip we had at the desert this winter with rain storms and all!
+What an amazing fun trip we had in the desert this winter with rainstorms and all!
 I already look forward to the next year’s trip.
 Until then, we will explore other places throughout 2016 and be awed by the beauty of nature.

 Good to Know: